cogdog/tru-collector/README.md

 ### See It In Action

-* [SPLOT Collector](http://splot.ca/collector/) - the development site, stuff can and will break
-* [Image Pool](http://imagepool.trubox.ca/) - used for TRU workshops on finding images on the web
 * [Animal Body Plans](http://bio2290.trubox.ca/) (for Biology 2290 at TRU)
 * [Brand Storytelling](https://jmc3353.adamcroom.com/brandstorytelling/) Ad Copy Layout, University of Oklahoma
+* [CogDogRoo Image Collector](https://cog.dog/roo/collector/) for Alan Levine's Nov 2017 Workshops in Victoria, Australia
+* [GEOG 2221 Photo Collector](http://geog2221.trubox.ca/)  collecting images from participants in TRU’s GEOG 2221 Course: Regional Geography of Canada
+* [Image Pool](http://imagepool.trubox.ca/) - used for TRU workshops on finding images on the web
 * [Imagery VISA 1101_01](http://imagery.trubox.ca/) collecting images from participants in TRU’s VISA 1110 Course: History of Art
-* [GEOG 2221 Photo Collector](http://geog2221.trubox.ca/)  collecting images from participants in TRU’s GEOG 2221 Course: Regional Geography of Canada
+* [Oh No Not the Followers of the Apocalypse](http://ohnonotthe.followersoftheapocalyp.se/) FOTA Images from David Kernohan
 * [Online Ecosystem Maps](http://a202dmll.coventry.domains/maps/) a gallery of maps created by students enrolled in the A202DMLL Module (Develop your Online Presence & Own your Web Domain) at Coventry University.
+* [SPLOT Collector](http://splot.ca/collector/) - the development and very first site, stuff can and will break
 * [UDG Agora Image Pool](http://udg.theagoraonline.net/imagepool) used by University of Guadalajara faculty and students sharing media in the UDG Agora Project
-* [Oh No Not the Followers of the Apocalypse](http://ohnonotthe.followersoftheapocalyp.se/) FOTA Images from David Kernohan
-* [When I Needed Help Gallery](http://gallery.whenineededhelp.com/) in anonymous sharing of domestic abuse survival site
+* [When I Needed Help Gallery](http://gallery.whenineededhelp.com/) an anonymous sharing of domestic abuse survival site

 And if you make a TRU Collector site, please pleas pretty please fork this repo to edit this Readme with a link to your new site.